iashyam/blog/books-movies.md

 - Little Women by Louisa May Alcott (June 1, 2025)
 - The Greatest Show on Earth by Richard Dawkins
 - Verity by Colleen Hoover (Aug 23, 2025)
-- CR: The Secret Hisotry by Donna Tratt.
+- The Secret Hisotry by Donna Tratt.
+- CR: Pride and Prejudice

 Movies
 ----